William Sprague IV

-Early years
+Early life and career

 Sprague was born in the Gov. William Sprague Mansion in Cranston, Rhode Island, the youngest son of Amasa and Fanny Morgan Sprague.
 His uncle and namesake William Sprague III was also a Governor and U.S. Senator as well as U.S. Representative from Rhode Island.
 Sprague's family spent considerable time in Thorsby, Alabama, but eventually returned so the children could attend Irving Institute.
 William and brother Amasa's education at the Irving Institute in Tarrytown, New York, was cut short when their father was murdered on New Year's Eve in 1843.
 The murder was considered a major event of the period, and the trial of accused killer John Gordon was marked by anti-Irish bigotry; Gordon was subsequently found guilty and executed.

 Both brothers were called to work in the family business, the A.& W. Sprague Manufacturing Company, which was then under the direction of their uncle William III.
 When their uncle died in 1856, William and Amasa – along with their cousin Col. Byron Sprague, son of William III, and their mother Fanny Sprague and Aunt Harriet, widow of William III – became partners in the company.
 The second incorporation of the A. & W. Sprague Company occurred on June 2, 1859.
 It soon was the largest calico printing textile mill in the world.
 The company ran five weaving mills in New England.
 The Hartford, Providence and Fishkill Railroad – of which William III had purchased controlling interest – connected the five mills to the Sprague Print Works in Cranston.
 The woven cloth was brought to Cranston to be printed.
 Sprague later became interested in linen weaving and locomotive building.

 At age 18, Sprague joined the Providence Marine Corps of Artillery, a unit of the Rhode Island Militia.
 He enlisted as a private, but soon received his commission as a second lieutenant.
 Within three years Sprague had been promoted through the ranks to command the unit as a colonel.
 As the commander, Sprague personally funded all of its expenses, including uniforms, equipment, small arms, and a full battery of light artillery.

-Politics and the Civil War

-Like his uncle, William Sprague IV had an interest in politics and was elected in 1860 as the Rhode Island Union Party candidate for Governor over the Republican Party whose candidate was seen as too radical.
-He was re-elected in 1861 and 1862.
-At twenty-nine years old, he was the youngest governor of a state at that time.
-He was sometimes referred to as the "boy governor," a title he may have given himself while campaigning for election.